 We've documented 1 accessibility feature for Audio in Pokémon which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Play Without Hearing: No audio cues are necessary to play the game well.

 Similar Games With More Accessibility Features for Audio

 If you want to play Pokémon, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-Pokémon has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
-The following games are similar to Pokémon, but offer accessibility features for Communication:
+We haven’t documented any accessibility features for Communication in Pokémon which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Pokémon, and offer accessibility features for Communication: